 Master of Science in Global Clinical and Pharmacovigilance Regulations (GCPR)

-The MS in Global Clinical and Pharmacovigilance Regulations focuses on both disciplines of clinical trials and pharmacovigilance, enabling PharmD graduates to pursue positions as clinical trial project managers, research administrators, safety managers and safety directors in the global marketplace.
+The MS in Global Clinical and Pharmacovigilance Regulations focuses on both disciplines of clinical trials and pharmacovigilance, enabling PharmD and MD graduates to pursue positions in U.S. and global clinicals trial projects, research administrators, and safety directors in the global marketplace.
 The curriculum provides the skills needed to manage and oversee clinical trials, supervise record keeping, review clinical trial or post marketing safety data, and interpret results.